Skip to content

 ntfy push notifications are not a profile field.
 They live in the encrypted secrets table — provision via the web UI (/istota/settings → Connected services → ntfy push) or istota secret ensure --user alice --service ntfy --key topic --value ….

-Resources
+Resources (folder mounts)

 [[users.alice.resources]]

-type = "reminders_file"
+type = "folder"

-path = "/Users/alice/shared/Notes/_REMINDERS.md"
+path = "/shared/Projects"

-name = "Reminders"
+name = "Projects"

 Modules vs resources vs connected services.
-The retired feeds / money / monarch / karakeep / overland resource types were split apart in the modules / connected services refactor: - Modules (feeds, money, location) are on by default; opt out per user via disabled_modules.
+The retired feeds / money / monarch / karakeep / overland resource types were split apart in the modules / connected services refactor: - Modules (feeds, money, location, health, briefings) are on by default; opt out per user via disabled_modules.
 Module-owned secrets (Tumblr API key, Monarch session, Overland ingest token) live on the per-module settings page. - Connected services (karakeep, google_workspace) are external API credentials in the encrypted secrets table. - The scheduler auto-cleans the obsolete resource types from user_resources on startup; their TOML extras are migrated into secrets via secrets_store.import_from_user_configs.

 CalDAV calendars are auto-discovered from Nextcloud and don't need to be configured as resources.